uruba/FinanCalc/readme.md

 NOTE: The name of the "root" element in the XML output can be customized by the config property `serializers_root_elem_name`.
 In the future, it will be automatically assigned according to the type of the result object.

 You can easily create your own serializer classes by implementing the *SerializerInterface*.
+A minimal example of a serializer (in this particular demonstrative case to the YAML format) is here – [FinanCalc-YAMLSerializer](https://github.com/uruba/FinanCalc-YAMLSerializer).

 #### Array